Ayub-Begimkulov/transducing/README.md

 ## How does this work?

 It uses transducing under the hood.
-When you pass a function to one of the iteration methods (map, filter, flatMap), it creates new composed transformer, and when you call `toArray`, it will apply this transformer to each item in array.
+It creates single composed transformer from the passed operations and applies this transformer to each item in array.

 If you are interested in this topic, there is a [good article](https://www.digitalocean.com/community/tutorials/javascript-functional-programming-explained-fusion-transduction) that explains it really well.